kinzaR/metabopathia/README.md

 The boxplot below illustrates the distribution of inferred metabolic activity using the Metabolizer for genes that belong to signaling pathways.
 The inferred activity was based on metabolic pathways and utilized RNA-seq data as proxies for enzyme presence.
 For more information about the method, please refer to [this article](https://www.nature.com/articles/s41540-019-0087-2).

 ![Boxplot of inferred metabolite (15) - Tumor Vs Normal](https://github.com/kinzaR/metabopathia/blob/dev/supplementary_files/brca_caseStudy/inferred_act_metabolites.svg)

+These inferred scores were used as proxies for metabolic activity in signaling pathways.

 ### Pathway Simulation and Activity Scoring
 Pathway activity is calculated using the `metabopathia()` function.
 This model simulates metabolic production then feed the  the signaling cascades with this layer of data across different conditions.